-Rescission of earlier resolution 13.14.
+14. Rescission of earlier resolution

-13.1.14.1.
-Subject to Rule 14.2 of this Part 4D, at a meeting of the Council, no | Council motion or amendment shall be moved to rescind any resolution of the Council which was passed within the preceding six months or which is to the same effect as one which has been rejected within that period.

-43.2.14.2.
-Such a motion may be moved if:

-13.2.1.14.2.1.
-It is recommended by the Cabinet or a Committee sub-committees

-Notice of such motion has been given under Rule 912 90fthis Part 4D and signed by at least one quarter of Councillors.
+- 14.1.
+Subject to Rule 14.2 of this Part 4D, at a meeting of the Council, no motion or amendment shall be moved to rescind any resolution of the Council which was passed within the preceding six months or which is to the same effect as one which has been rejected within that period. - 14.2.
+Such a motion may be moved if: - 14.2.1.
+It is recommended by the Cabinet or a Committee - 14.2.2.
+Notice of such motion has been given under Rule 9 of this Part 4D and signed by at least one quarter of Councillors.